evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 ## User interface and control

-The Volvo EX30 Single Motor has a single screfen.
+The Volvo EX30 Single Motor has a single screen for the driver.
 The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
 The touch screen on the dashboard's center is 12.3 inches large.
 The model does not have a head-up display.